mtnocean/ESP8266_Neopixel_Ping/README.md

 ### Multi IP Address Ping Indicator

-Simultaneously displays the Ping status of Multiple IP addresses on a 4x8 RGB LED array
+Simultaneously displays the Ping status of Multiple IP addresses on a 4x8 RGB LED array that updates every two seconds

-### Why???
+### "Hey WiFi's not working!"

-"Hey WiFi's not working!" — Now when somebody says that, you can have an indicator to show you what is really happening
+Now when somebody says that, you can have an indicator to show you what's happening.
+All red LEDs means your internet connection really is down.
+Watch your internet service quality change, even when you are not actively online

 ![](/images/Ping_Animation.gif)